microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Remove-MgEducationMeAssignment.md

 # Remove-MgEducationMeAssignment

 ## SYNOPSIS
-Delete navigation property assignments for education
+List of assignments for the user.
+Nullable.

 ## SYNTAX